 What Are Some Common Injuries Following Motorcycle Accidents?

-Motorcycle accidents can occur anywhere between two motorcycles, a motorcycle and a pedestrian or animal, a motorcycle and another type of vehicle, or the motorcyclist alone.
-As a motorcycle doesn’t offer much protection in comparison to a car or truck, the driver is sadly more susceptible to severe injuries.
+As a motorcycle doesn’t offer much protection in comparison to a car or truck, it is common for drivers to suffer a serious motorcycle accident injury.
 Examples of accident injuries include, but are not limited to:

 - Neck injuries, such as whiplash.